Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Introduction

 In Subsection 3.3 we use this information to examine the possible actions by isometries of a $GBS_n$ group $G$ on an arbitrary hyperbolic space.
 Whilst a group of the form $\Z^n\times F_r$ will have many different actions on hyperbolic spaces, we show in Theorem \ref{act} that if $G$ has infinite monodromy then there is a non-trivial element of the base $\Z^n$-subgroup which never acts loxodromically in any action of $G$ on a hyperbolic space.

 As for particular actions on hyperbolic spaces, the concept of an acylindrical action of a group $G$ on an arbitrary hyperbolic space $X$ was introduced in \cite{bow}.
 However if $X$ is bounded then any action by isometries is acylindrical, so we require acylindrical actions of $G$ with unbounded orbits in order to obtain anything useful.
 This was developed in \cite{osac} to obtain the much studied concept of an acylindrically hyperbolic group $G$, in which $G$ has an acylindrical action on some hyperbolic space that is non - elementary, which is equivalent to saying that the action has unbounded orbits and $G$ is not virtually cyclic.
-In the theory of HHGs, there is a hyperbolic space $S$ which is the maximal domain and it was shown in \cite{bhs1} Theorem 14.3 that if $G$ is an HHG then the resulting action of $G$ on $S$ is acylindrical.
+In the theory of HHGs, such a group comes equipped with various hyperbolic spaces, including one on which $G$ acts by isometries called the maximal domain $S$.
+It was shown in \cite{bhs1} Theorem 14.3 that if $G$ is an HHG then the resulting action of $G$ on $S$ is acylindrical.
 However it is perfectly possible that $S$ is a bounded metric space even if $G$ is an infinite HHG (for instance for groups acting geometrically on the product of two trees).